nataliaarhus/apache-beam/README.md

 Most common transformations are described [here](https://tour.beam.apache.org/tour/python/common-transforms/filter).

-**Side inputs** - additional data that your transform can access while processing each element.

 **ParDo** - a Beam transform for generic parallel processing.
 The ParDo processing paradigm is similar to the “Map” phase of a Map/Shuffle/Reduce-style algorithm: a ParDo transform considers each element in the input PCollection, performs some processing function (your user code) on that element, and emits zero, one, or multiple elements to an output PCollection.